The information in this article applies to:

 If the PDF will not print correctly to your printer either, please contact your printer manufacturer for continued troubleshooting instructions.

-If none of these instructions resolve the printing issue, please contact Technical Services directly via the online Support Center and include:
+If none of these instructions resolve the printing issue, please contact Chief Architect Technical Support using the Online Support Center and include: